tasdikrahman/tasdikrahman.com/content/posts/2026-04-29-home-lab-humble-beginnings.md

 The model is a Lenovo ThinkCentre M75Q Generation 2 and comes with 8 GB of RAM and around 256 GB of space.
 It might seem less, but I just want to start with something rather than overthink too much about what configuration I would have wanted.

-I can go maximum till 64 GB with 2 into 32 GB card slots.
-And for storage, I could have one on the primary slot and one attached to the secondary slot.
+I can go maximum till 64 GB with 2x32 GB card slots.
+And for storage, I have two slots.
 I could practically go all the way till 6 TB of NVMe storage on this machine.
 If required, I would always be able to attach an external drive through the USB.
 But again, something to figure out as I grow usage.

 Luckily, the machine came with a Wi-Fi dongle attached, so I didn't have to attach an ethernet cable, from a router sitting in a different room.
 I will look further into it, if there are upload/download issues later.

-Here's what it looks like
+Here's what it looks like.

 <center><img src="/content/images/2026/04/homeserver-april-2026.jpeg"></center>